History of women in engineering in the United Kingdom: Post-war, Cold War and second wave feminism

 Although women who had gained engineering opportunities in both industry and the forces during World War Two were forced out of those positions in an almost identical situation to that following World War One, there were enough women sufficiently established in senior roles in government research establishments, such as the Royal Aircraft Establishment, Building Research Establishment and similar, that there continued to be more openings for women.
 Beatrice Shilling, for instance, remained at the RAE to work on rocket engines and was consulted by NASA on runway surfaces for the future space shuttles.
+Johanna Weber arrived at RAE in 1947 from Germany and worked on calculations that let to the delta wing used on the Handley Page HP115 and Concorde.
 In the same era, Anne Burns introduced the use of strain gauges for inflight testing, contributing to solving the reasons for the Comet airliner crashes of the 1950s.

 In 1947 Mary Thompson Irvine became the first woman to be elected a chartered member of the Institution of Structural Engineers.
 In the early 1950s Mary Coombs became the first woman to work on a commercial computer, the LEO computer.
+In 1954, Mary Sudbury became the only female engineer to work on the wind tunnels used for supersonic aircraft testing at RAE, and part of the development of Concorde, but still encountered petty misogyny.
 In 1958 Dorothy Smith, an electrical engineer at Metropolitan-Vickers, was awarded Full Membership of the Institution of Electrical Engineers, the first woman since Hertha Ayrton in 1899, to reach this level of membership.

 In 1962, Steve Shirley founded software company Freelance Programmers with a capital of £6, (later FI, then Xansa, since acquired by Steria and now part of the Sopra Steria Group).
 Having experienced sexism in her workplace, "being fondled, being pushed against the wall", she wanted to create job opportunities for women with dependents, and predominantly employed women, with only three male programmers in the first 300 staff, until the Sex Discrimination Act 1975 made that practice illegal.
 She also adopted the name "Steve" to help her in the male-dominated business world, given that company letters signed using her real name were not responded to.
 Her team's projects included programming Concorde's black box flight recorder.